manasidhaygude/Banking-Application-/README.md

   - Java, Spring Boot, REST API
 - **Database**:
   - MySQL
--**API Testing**:
+- **API Testing**:
- -Postman: Used for testing and validating the RESTful API endpoints.
+  -  Used for testing and validating the RESTful API endpoints.